Hampton Plantation

 Hampton Plantation, also known as Hampton Plantation House and Hampton Plantation State Historic Site, is a historic plantation, now a state historic site, north of McClellanville, South Carolina.
 The plantation was established in 1735, and its main house exhibits one of the earliest known examples in the United States of a temple front in domestic architecture.
 It is also one of the state's finest examples of a wood frame Georgian plantation house.
 It was declared a National Historic Landmark in 1970.
+Hampton Plantation was a very prosperous rice growing plantation that kept hundreds of enslaved black human beings, forced to grow the rice against their will.

 Description and history

 Hampton Plantation today consists of just under 300 acre of land on the banks of Hampton Creek, a tributary of the Santee River in northern Charleston County, South Carolina, west of United States Route 17.
 Most of the plantation land is no longer in agricultural use, and has reverted to natural wooded and swampy conditions.
 The main house, set near Hampton Creek, is a large 2 1/2-story wood-frame structure, with a dormered hip roof, clapboard siding, and a raised brick foundation.
 Its most prominent exterior feature is a projecting temple front, with eight Doric columns (six across and two additional on the sides) supporting a decoratively carved Adamesque frieze and pedimented gable.
 This feature, added in 1790–91, is believed to be the first of its type in the United States.